google/oss-fuzz/docs/reproducing.md

 ```

 ## Reproducing build checks
 Our infrastructure runs some sanity tests to make sure that your build was correctly configured.
-To run these locally, run
+To reproduce these locally, run:

 ```bash
 $ python infra/helper.py check_build --sanitizer <address/memory/undefined> $PROJECT_NAME $FUZZER_NAME